 - Needing to watch more and more porn to be satisfied

-- Needing to watch increasingly violent and extreme porn to get aroused
+- Needing to watch increasingly violent or extreme porn to get aroused

-The most common time to watch porn is 10pm to 12pm, so a simple thing you can do as a family is to leave devices in another room at bedtime.
-We recommend that adults do this too – it makes a young person feel like you are taking a team approach.
+Night-time is the most common time to watch porn, so a simple tip is to leave devices in another room at bedtime.
+Parents could try this too – it helps make a young person feel like there’s a team approach.

 Put a filter on your family Wi-Fi or your teen’s device.

 You can use an app for phones or plug in a filtering device to your family modem.
-We recommend safesurfer.co.nz for filtering support: it’s fast, easy and free.
+There are some great ones out there – we recommend safesurfer.co.nz.

 Remove the internet